jayroh/better_image_tag/README.md

 * `cache_sizing_enabled` uses Rails' cache for the width and height dimensions of an images path/url.
 * `images_path` points to the base image assets' path in your application.
 * `inlining_enabled` turns the inlining mechanism on or off.
+* `sizing_enabled` turns the image size fetching mechanism on or off.
 * `require_alt_tags`, when set to true, will raise an exception if an image tag does not have an alt attribute set.
 [Adding alternative text to photos is first and foremost a principle of web accessibility].
 This helps enforce usage of alt tags in an effort to increase web accessibility.

 [Adding alternative text to photos is first and foremost a principle of web accessibility]: https://moz.com/learn/seo/alt-text